kookma/TW-Shiraz/README.md

 For dtails on how install Shiraz plugin in your wiki, have a look at https://kookma.github.io/TW-Shiraz/#Install

 # Shiraz subplugins
 Subplugins are addons extend the Shiraz features or simplify the use of Shiraz.
-There are these subplugins available for (https://github.com/kookma/TW-Shiraz) GitHub repo
+These subplugins are available from shiraz GitHub repo (https://github.com/kookma/TW-Shiraz)

 * Formatter adds text formating and snippets to Shiraz see: https://kookma.github.io/TW-Shiraz/shiraz-formatter.html